Aldaviva/WinampNowPlayingToFile/Readme.md

 ## Installation

 1. Ensure you have [Microsoft .NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework) Runtime or later installed.
-This is included in Windows 10 version 1803 and later.
+This is included in Windows 10 version 1803, Windows Server 2019, and later versions.
 1. Exit Winamp if it's already running.
 1. Download [**`WinampNowPlayingToFile.zip`**](https://github.com/Aldaviva/WinampNowPlayingToFile/releases/latest/download/WinampNowPlayingToFile.zip) from the [latest release](https://github.com/Aldaviva/WinampNowPlayingToFile/releases) (not the source code ZIP file).
 1. Extract the archive to your Winamp installation directory.